 10. Because Not Taking Care Of Themselves Has Benefits

 At least, in the beginning, diabetes is a disease without many symptoms.
 It's a silent disease that is killing long-term in ways that the diabetic person can't necessarily feel yet.
 It's easy to be in denial that they have it, easy to ignore it, and when they ignore it, they get rewarded for it.

 They get to eat whatever they want, do whatever they want, and never see the doctor if they want.
 While if they face it, they have to look at a reality that is grim.
 They have to face that they have an incurable disease that kills a lot of people per year and that it's going to be hard work to get a handle on it.

-People view this point of view as "laziness", but a lot of diabetics go through this.
-Denial isn't laziness, it's a coping mechanism for someone whose brain isn't yet ready to handle what is happening.
-Calling them lazy isn't going to help them handle it, showing them that they can still be happy even after the diagnosis is much more likely to snap them out of it and letting them take their time to digest what is happening to them.
+People view this point of view as "laziness," but a lot of diabetics go through this.
+Denial isn't laziness; it's a coping mechanism for someone whose brain isn't yet ready to handle what is happening.
+Calling them lazy isn't going to help them handle it; showing them that they can still be happy even after the diagnosis is much more likely to snap them out of it and let them take their time to digest what is happening to them.

 11. Because They Don't Have Any Support

 It's hard to live a healthy lifestyle if a diabetic's spouse and kids aren't willing to be healthier along with them, especially if they're the cook of the family and have to smell the delicious foods other people get every meal.
-When my Mom became diabetic and I was a little kid, there was no candy or sugar allowed in the house.
-Everything was sugar free.
-I was raised in a lot of ways on things like sugar free gum drops and I learned quickly not to eat too much of them if I didn't want want my stomach to get upset.
+When my Mom became diabetic, and I was a little kid, there was no candy or sugar allowed in the house.
+Everything was sugar-free.
+I was raised in a lot of ways on things like sugar-free gum drops, and I learned quickly not to eat too much of them if I didn't want my stomach to get upset.